 Deciding the right type of system for your compute-intensive environment is crucial towards saving costs and boosting the workflow productivity of an organisation.
 From Computer Aided Design to media editing, certain applications require advanced PCs that can support graphically-demanding tasks and provide intelligent performance.
 Sometimes a typical desktop PC just doesn’t meet these needs, unless you are simply running standard office applications such as email, presentation software, or word processing.

 A workstation meets the needs of today’s compute-intensive applications; the most advanced, expandable, and reliable computer available to the common market for high-performance roles such as designers, researchers, media workers, engineers, educators, or financial analysts.
-Endless professionals are taking dynamic leaps utilising these advanced workstations - from rendering complex graphics, creating digital content, analysing data, and more.
+Endless professionals are taking dynamic leaps utilising these advanced workstations - from rendering complex graphics, creating digital content, analysing data, and website development and more.

 How could a workstation system change the way that you work?
 We often have clients that are confused by the differences between a generalised “workstation” and “desktop” PC, yet the difference can be as contrasting as deciding between a jet airplane or car for long-distance transportation.

 Yes, you read that right.
 Across every industry, workstations are fuelling innovations through the investment of these entry-level and high-end systems.
 Workstations’ are ideal multi-tasking capabilities, featuring multiple monitor screens, additional random-access memory, drive capacity, rapid graphics adapters and a multitude of connected peripherals.
 These are systems that unlock the full potential of their components, working seamlessly together to boost your workflow efficiency and provide unparalleled expandability.